quantopian/PenguinDome/README.md

 Clearly, this could be easier to configure than MongoDB query specs hard-coded in a script.
 Patches are welcome. ;-)

+### Special audit handling for users with multiple computers

+A situation which occurs frequently enough that special handling is justified is when a user has more than one computer and uses one of them most of the time.
+For example, a user may have a primary and backup computer and use the latter only when the former is out of commission for some reason, or a user may have a computer at work for during the week and a second one at home they only tend to use during the weekends.

+This causes spurious "not-reporting" audit reports to be generated for the computer that is used infrequently.

+To address this, you can configure the `user_clients` parameter on a group of clients to link them all together.
+When you set this parameter (using `bin/client_parameters`) on one client to be a list of one or more other clients, the reciprocal parameters are automatically set on all the other clients you specify.
+Then, the issues audit suppresses not-reporting alerts about all of the clients in the linked group if any of them have reported recently.

+However, this dispensation only lasts for up to a month at a time, i.e., after a month of not reporting the issues audit will complain even about computers that are linked to others that have reported.

 ### Patching clients